 4. Cairn Terrier

 The Cairn Terrier is a shaggy-coated, small-statured dog with dark doe eyes.
 They are lengthy and short-legged with an intact tail.
-On average, they weigh between 13 and 14 pounds.
+On average, they weigh between 13 and 14 pounds and are one of the most popular types of terrier dog breeds.

 This breed can be bossy and demanding.
 Due to their playfulness, they can be a perfect match for children.
 They love romping around and can serve as fantastic playmates.
 They are also highly affectionate and attentive to their owners.